Flexible Cystoscopy (Bladder Examination)

 Preparation

-Topical anesthetic gel applied to urethra.
-Patient lies on exam table.
+Topical anesthetic gel is applied to the urethra for numbing and lubrication.
+Patient lies comfortably on the exam table.

 Scope Insertion

-Thin, flexible scope gently inserted through urethra into bladder.
+The thin, flexible scope is gently inserted through the urethra into the bladder.
+Most patients feel only mild pressure.

 Examination